 First, it will walk the reader through a background on anxiety and phobias, including the latest evidence from anxiety research and the newest medications available for anxiety.

 The latest edition of this book (the sixth edition) is available on Amazon and appropriate for both interested individuals looking for a way to manage their anxiety and mental health professionals working with anxious clients.
-You can find more information on this book, read customer reviews, or purchase the book for yourself or your clients at this link.
-If you’d like to read this book in e-book format, click here.

 The Anxiety Toolkit: Strategies for Fine-Tuning Your Mind and Moving Past Your Stuck Points by Alice Boyes